artiepoole/ArtOS/README.md

   - [x] Play DOOM for ArtOS on real hardware
   - [x] Loading from CD ROM instead of baked into the binary
   - [ ] Loading from boot USB
-  - [ ] Run in user space
+  - [x] Run in user space
   - [ ] Add sound
   - [ ] Add save game support
 - [ ] **Optimisations**
   - [x] Basic SIMD for memcpy, memmove and memset
   - [ ] Advanced SIMD usage (string operations and vector maths)
-  - [ ] Ther are many other optimisations to consider
+  - [ ] There are many other optimisations to consider
 - [ ] **Path to User Space**
   - [x] Use Paging/virtual memory
   - [x] Proper handling of a scheduler to allow for sleeping of a task
-  - [ ] Implement a standard library for user space
+  - [x] Implement a standard library for user space
-  - [ ] Run an executable
+  - [x] Run an executable
   - [ ] Self hosting compiler
 - [ ] **Misc**
-  - [ ] Remove resolution specific baked in splash screen with centered graphic (can be scaled) and programatically drawn borders.
+  - [x] Remove resolution specific baked in splash screen with centered graphic (can be scaled) and programatically drawn borders.
 Bring back the loading bar?
 - [ ] **Stretch goals**
+  - [x] higher half
-  - [ ] higher half and 64-bit support
+  - [ ] 64-bit support
   - [ ] ARM support (raspberry pi zero?)
   - [ ] Multithreading
   - [ ] Networking